zarstensen/obsidian-obsimat-plugin/README.md

 Perform the following commands inside the **Latex Math** installation directory, to give `SympyClient` the necessary permissions:

 - (Optional) Check execution permissions of `SympyClient`:

   `ls -l SympyClient`

   Something like `-rw-r--r--...` means no execute permission.

 - Give execution permissions to `Sympyclient` (This will give every user access to execute `SympyClient`):

   `chmod +x /path/to/SympyClient`

 - (Optional) Perform step 1 to check if permissions have changed.

 - Reload Obsidian with **Latex Math** enabled.
-  No errors should pop up and the plugin should now work as expected
+  No errors should pop up, and the plugin should now work as expected

 ## Developing

 This section describes how to set up a development environment for **Latex Math**.
-Make sure to have python and npm installed before continuing.
+Make sure to have python and NPM installed before continuing.

 Start of with running the `setup-dev-env` python script from the root directory.